 If your business name is taken, here are a few tips to keep in mind as you search for alternate names:

 - Domain names are important for search engines, like Google.
-When possible they should include words that people are likely to use when searching for your business and/or the products and services you sell.
+Consider including words that people are likely to use when searching for your business.
 “ProStar Lawncare” is probably better than “ProStar USA.”

 - Domain names should be easy to pronounce and remember.
 Keep your name as short as possible and avoid punctuation like dashes.
 As a simple rule of thumb, make sure somebody can find your domain if they hear it spoken out loud.